How to Choose a Whole House Color Palette

 Demystify the process of choosing paint colors and other finishes by creating a cohesive Whole House Color Palette based on color theory and lighting.
 Your completed whole house color scheme acts as a money- and time-saving blueprint for any future decorating choices!

 One of the choices people seem to struggle with most in their interiors is which paint colors to choose for the walls when creating a Whole House Color Palette.
 I’ve already shared our New England-inspired Neutral Paint Color Scheme, which includes the colors I chose for my own home.
-I have also helped dozens of people choose color schemes with both my Color Story Course and also one-on-one with my Virtual Paint Color Consultation.
-If you’re more of a DIYer, the information I’m about to cover is a great jumping off point for creating your own!
+I have also helped dozens of people choose color schemes with both my Color Story Course and also one-on-one with my Virtual Paint Color Consultations.
+If you’re more of a DIYer, the information I’m about to cover is a great jumping-off point for creating your own!

 How to Create a Whole House Color Palette